Thoughts at the beginning of 2021

 In both cases, the reason for this rapid acceleration is our own behavior, embedded in our MODERN CULTURE that makes us believe we can live disconnected from nature.
 One difference, however, is that “rapid” climate change still seems decades away, while the “rapid” spread of the corona virus happened in a few weeks.
 There is a saying in my language: “Those who want everything from the coffee pot get the lid on their nose”.
 In the case of COVID, the lid has fallen very fast, we got scares and we have reacted.
 In the case of Climate Change, the lid is falling very slowly, we don’t seem to be scared, but once it is on our nose it will be there for a generation or more.

 We have learned, or were reminded, about how to COMMUNICATE crises: their dangers and their opportunities.
-The message sent might be one: “We have specific problem and that is the solution,” however, at the receiving end there is a variety of listeners that will interpret and colour the sent message according to their personality.
+The message sent might be this one: “We have specific problem and that is the solution”, however, at the receiving end there is a variety of listeners that will interpret and colour the sent message according to their personality, or even more so: according to their reputation.
 Some are adventurous others more prudent, some are more altruistic other more egoistic, etc. Our personality will largely determine what each of us will do.
 Accepting this is and aiming at a range of behaviours that help and solve the crises is more important than trying to force everybody in one kind of behaviour.

 There remains a role for EDUCATION, I believe.
 That is: actively contribute in creating a new culture, in making certain collective issues part of ones personal thinking.
 It is important to do all this in the public sphere.
 The question HOW to do this remains and requires continuous experimentation.